Kate's Give Back

 As an active caver, mountaineer, wild camper and swimmer, Kate always tried to support and give back to the outdoor community.
 Over the years – and under Kate’s direction – The Epicentre has raised thousands of pounds inside the store for vital charities and volunteer/community-based organisations including the Coniston Mountain Rescue Team (CMRT) and Langdale & Ambleside Mountain Rescue Team (LAMRT).
 Both are a vital organisation that operates here in the heart of the Lake District – the busiest mountain areas within the UK, responding to hundreds of incidents per year.
 They are both self-funded charities dependent on donations and the dedication of professional volunteers who wish to support, enable and respond to the needs of the mountain community.
 Kate was also an iconic figure within the mining/caving community, recognised for her arduous solo missions, personal collection of mining memorabilia, and passion for conserving its deep heritage.
 Part of Kate’s commitment included supporting the Cumbria Ore Mines Rescue Unit; a representative body that is part of the British Cave Rescue Council (BCRC).
 They have offered crucial national/international training, guidance and first-hand response to the rescue and escape for mine workers and recreational users for over 50 years.

-In response and honour of Kate, we wish to give back to the charities/organisations that were close to her heart.
-Therefore, from now until Monday 3rd June 2019, The Epicentre will be donating 3% of all sales* to Coniston Mountain Rescue Team (CMRT), Langdale & Ambleside Mountain Rescue Team (LAMRT) and Cumbria Ore Mines Rescue Unit.
+With your help and generosity, we have been able to give back to the charities/organisations that were close to her heart.
+Our donation to Coniston Mountain Rescue Team (CMRT), Langdale & Ambleside Mountain Rescue Team (LAMRT) and Cumbria Ore Mines Rescue Unit will help towards the vital work and support they provide to many.

 Go in peace Kate in the knowledge that you were much loved and admired by us all.